Opinion: There is no climate justice without climate finance

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-We should also remember that just because Cop27 is held in Egypt, does not mean that western countries don’t have to get involved.
+We should also remember that just because Cop27 is held in Egypt, does not mean that Western countries don’t have to get involved.
 We should demand equal representation, especially from marginalised communities.

 The fact that it is in Egypt does not necessarily mean it should be an “African Cop”.
 We do not need to label it that way.
-Whether it is held in the UK or the US, what matter most is the fact that agreements are reached and brought into reality.
+Whether it is held in the UK or the US, what matters most is the fact that agreements are reached and brought into reality.

 Cop27 should, however, focus on the vulnerable countries that are affected the most by the climate crisis.

 We have fallen short of commitments from previous Cops.
 Here we are, at Cop27, with another chance.
-I look forward to the day where climate conferences will go beyond negotiation to translate into real time action.
+I look forward to the day when climate conferences will go beyond negotiation to translate into real-time action.
 The more we delay the action needed, the greater the loss and damage.
 To all of us.

 Oladosu Adenike is a climate justice campaigner, eco-feminist and eco-reporter based in the Lake Chad region